+- At least three assessments for 30 Marks - The assessments could take any form such as classroom assignment, take-home assignment, quiz, presentations, case study, debate, role play.

+Sammative Assessment: 70%

-Formative assessment (In-course): 30% At least three assessments for 30 Marks - The assessments could take any form such as classroom assignment, take-home assignment, quiz, presentations, case study, debate, role play.
-Summative Assessment: 70% Evaluation End of course written examination is of three-hour duration Evaluation The question paper contains two parts: o Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 marks o Part II: Students are expected to answer four questions out of seven questions that may include several parts.
+- End of course written examination is of three-hour duration - The question paper contains two parts: - Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 marks - Part II: Students are expected to answer four questions out of seven questions that may include several parts.
 Total marks for this part is 80.